 The study of the spectral properties of the Laplacian matrix has originated one of the best known methods for graph partitioning, the \textit{spectral partitioning} \cite[\S 11.5]{newman-book}.
-The idea was introduced by Fiedler in \cite{fiedler-connectivity,fiedler-vector}, where he observed that a strong relation exists among connectivity properties of $G$, the second smallest eigenvalue of $L$ (the smallest one being zero), and the changes of signs of the entries of any eigenvector relative to such eigenvalue.
+The idea was pioneered by Fiedler in \cite{fiedler-connectivity,fiedler-vector}, where he observed that a strong relation exists among connectivity properties of $G$, the second smallest eigenvalue of $L$ (the smallest one being zero), and the changes of signs of the entries of any eigenvector relative to such eigenvalue.
 Following Fiedler's works, the number $\lambda_2(L)$ is usually called {\em algebraic connectivity} of $G$ and denoted by $a(G)$; furthermore, it is a well established practice to call {\em Fiedler vector} any eigenvector associated to it.

 Let us recall a couple of definitions and relevant results.
-Inspired by Courant's nodal domains theorem (which bounds the number of nodal domains of eigenfunctions of the Laplacian operator on smooth Riemannian manifolds), nodal domains induced by the real vector $u$ are commonly defined as follows:\footnote{ Unlike their continuous analogous, in this context nodal domains are located by sign variations rather than zero nodes.
+Inspired by Courant's nodal domains theorem (which bounds the number of nodal domains of eigenfunctions of the Laplacian operator on smooth Riemannian manifolds), nodal domains induced by a real vector $u$ are commonly defined as follows:\footnote{ Unlike their continuous analogous, in the present context nodal domains are located by sign variations rather than zero values.
 Therefore some authors call them \textit{sign domains} \cite{nodal-domain-theorem}.
 We prefer to maintain the ``classical" terminology.}

 \begin{definition} Let $0 \neq u \in \RR^n$.
 A subset $S \subseteq V$ is a \emph{strong nodal domain} of $G$ induced by $u$ if the subgraph $G(S)$ induced on $G$ by $S$ is a (maximal) connected component of either $\{i: u_i > 0\}$ or $\{i: u_i < 0\}$. \end{definition}